 We’ve all experienced it – we find ourselves strapped for cash or a friend is in desperate need of money.
 If you find yourself as the borrower or the lender here are some do’s and don’ts.

-“Prepare your finances with things like setting up an emergency fund or implementing a sinking fund.”
+“Prepare your finances with setting up an emergency fund or creating a sinking fund.”

 Let’s look at some risks associated with borrowing or lending money to friends or family.